 What is an E-ZPass®?

 An E-ZPass® is an electronic transponder that you can use to pay your tolls automatically.
-The transponder itself is a flat rectangular device that can be attached to the inside of your car's windshield with adhesive Velcro strips.
-Some E-ZPasses® have a switch that you can use if you want to travel in a HOT (Express) lane as part of a carpool.
-If your transponder does not have a switch, you can still use it in a HOT lane, but you can only avoid the HOT lane toll if you have the correct number of people in your car and you have a transponder that can be switched into carpool mode.
+The transponder is a flat, rectangular device that attaches to the inside of your windshield with adhesive Velcro strips.
+Some E-ZPasses® have a switch you can use if you want to travel in a HOT (Express) lane as part of a carpool.
+If your transponder does not have a switch, you can still use it in a HOT lane, but you will pay the HOT lane toll unless you have the correct number of people in your car and have a transponder that can be switched into carpool mode.

 How Does the E-ZPass® Work?